jessoehrlein/rstudiotest/README.md

 # rstudiotest
 repository for testing my git and rstudio setup for Math 3003 course prep reasons.
 This is a line from RStudio.
+Adding a thing up here!

 <<<<<<< HEAD
 What do merge conflicts look like?